 The resin and hardener didn’t get warm enough.

-Your resin working area needs to be in the low 70’s F (low 20’s C) during the entire mixing and curing time of the resin.
-It’s also helpful to warm up your resin and hardener bottles in a hot water bath before use.
-This helps the resin curing reaction to stay at the ideal temperature.
+Your resin working area needs to be in the low 70’s F (low 20’s C) during the entire mixing AND curing time of the resin.

-You didn’t mix enough resin and hardener together to allow the chemical reaction to start.
+You didn’t mix enough resin and hardener to start the chemical reaction.

-In order for the mixture to cure completely, you must mix together a minimum of the resin component and the hardener component.
-Put another way, you can’t mix together two drops of resin and two drops of hardener and expect the four drops to completely harden.
+In order for two-part resin to cure completely, you must mix together a minimum of Part A resin and Part B hardener.
+That means you can’t mix together two drops of resin and two drops of hardener and expect the four drops to harden.

-Using resin and hardener from two different manufacturers.
+Using resin and hardener from two different resin kits.

 Resin and hardener are specifically designed to go together.
-Unfortunately, one brand’s resin will not likely work with another brand’s hardener.
+Unfortunately, one kit’s resin won’t work with another kit’s hardener.